codemagic-ci-cd/codemagic-docs/content/integrations/appknox-integration.md

 {{< highlight yaml "style=paraiso-dark">}}
   - name: Upload binary to Appknox
-    script: appknox upload /Users/builder/clone/build/ios/ipa/Codemagic_Native_iOS.ipa
+    script: appknox upload PATH_TO_APP_BINARY
 {{< /highlight >}}

-**It is also possible to check if the scanner detected any vulnerability risk levels by executing the following command**
+It is also possible to check if the scanner detected any vulnerability risk levels by executing the following command:

 {{< highlight yaml "style=paraiso-dark">}}
   - name: Check vulnerability risk level